Exabel/python-sdk/README.md

 The SDK requires Python 3.6 or later.

-# Exabel Data API development documentation
+# Exabel Data API documentation

-Contact Exabel to get access to the Data API development documentation.
+Contact Exabel to get access to the Data API documentation.

-# Develop
+# Development

 To develop against the Data API backend using the SDK you will need an API key provided by Exabel.